suchins3/HousePricing_Assignment/README.md

 ## Conclusions

 - From the analysis Lasso Regression turned out to be better then ridge.
-- Conclusion 2 from the analysis The below 2 fields are the top predictors • Ground Living Area • Overall Quality , Lot area
+- Based on the analysis fields who can be tagged as predictors • Ground Living Area • Overall Quality , Lot area